alessandradarienzo03-tech/alessandra-darienzo-portfolio/projects/hitachi-battery-statistical-monitoring/README.md

 **Compositional Data Analysis & Multivariate Statistical Process Control**

-An industrial statistics project focused on detecting abnormal load redistribution and degradation patterns in parallel-connected Nickel–Cadmium batteries installed on a high-speed train.
+A quantitative industrial-statistics project focused on detecting abnormal load redistribution and degradation patterns in parallel-connected Nickel–Cadmium batteries installed on a high-speed train.

+The project combines **Compositional Data Analysis (CoDa)**, **ILR transformations**, **Mahalanobis distance**, **Hotelling-type T² control charts**, **Phase I / Phase II statistical process monitoring**, and **multivariate normality diagnostics**.

 The project was developed within the **Statistical Lab for Industrial Data Analysis** at the University of Naples Federico II using Hitachi Rail battery